johnpcarty/Thesaurus-of-Job-Titles/Elasticsearch/Index and Search Design.md

     1. security engineer

+The search file provides a scalable search, but might not provide the best results for job seekers.

 ## The Alternative Search File - synonym_job_titles_for_search_alternative.txt
 The alternative search file is a more resource-intensive search that will expand a job search to look for any other job search synonyms and the any relevant job titles.